hmonroe/guiguts/README.txt

 Detailed release notes:

 Version 0.3.15 Fixed inaccurate results for unused CSS in PPHTML.
 Made conversion of sidenotes and footnotes to HTML optional.
+Added validation of PGTEI.

 Version 0.3.14 Fixed problem with Auto Illus that did not strip <p>
 and [Illustration: markup.
 Make gutcheck options menus resizable.